rcos/rcos-handbook/docs/grading/midyear_report.md

 # Mid-Year Review

-Mid-year Reviews occur once a semester; they should really be called Mid-Semester Reviewss.
+Mid-year Reviews occur once a semester; they should really be called Mid-Semester Reviews.
 In any case, they happen in the middle of when students are to be committing code; this should be a good showcase of what they've been up to throughout the semester, and a good indication of their resulting success in RCOS.

 Typically, a Mid-Year Review consists simply of a list of commits.
 You can copy and paste them from all of your previous status updates, or generate the list automatically by running the following command: